Police video shows man shot by officer was on couch, had gun

 The city also included a still from the video showing Locke holding the gun, his trigger finger laid aside the barrel.
 The top of Locke’s head is barely visible.

-Nekima Levy Armstrong, a civil rights attorney and prominent community activist whom the mayor appointed last year as co-chair on a community safety work group, said Locke's family told her Locke didn’t live in the apartment, police had not been looking for him and that he wasn't one of the three suspects named in the warrant.
-Law enforcement and city authorities have not corroborated those details.
+Nekima Levy Armstrong, a civil rights attorney and prominent community activist whom the mayor appointed last year as co-chair on a community safety work group, said Locke's family told her Locke was a licensed gun owner with a concealed carry permit, that he didn’t live in the apartment, that police had not been looking for him and that he wasn't one of three suspects named in the warrant.

+Interim Chief Amelia Huffman said in a news conference after the video was released that Locke isn't named in the warrants.
+She said it isn't clear how or whether Locke is connected to the homicide investigation, which she said is under the control of the St. Paul Police Department.
+That agency has released few details so far and the warrants weren't publicly available Thursday.

+Mayor Jacob Frey said the video “raises about as many questions as it does answers” and said the city was pursuing answers “as quickly as possible and in transparent fashion” through investigations including one by the state Bureau of Criminal Apprehension.

+Huffman said the officer, identified earlier as Mark Hanneman, was in a difficult position.

+“The still shot shows the image of the firearm in the subject’s hands, at the best possible moment when the lighting was fully on him.
+That’s the moment when the officer had to make a split-second decision to assess the circumstances and to determine whether he felt like there was an articulable threat, that the threat was of imminent harm, great bodily harm or death, and that he needed to take action right then to protect himself and his partners," she said.

-The search warrant was not yet publicly available Thursday.
-The city, which previously identified the officer as Mark Hanneman, released his personnel file Thursday showing three complaints, all closed without discipline, but gave no details.
+Hanneman was hired in 2015.
+Records released by the city showed three complaints, all closed without discipline, but gave no details.
 Data on the website of the citizen group Communities United Against Police Brutality showed a fourth complaint, in 2018, that remains open.
 No details were given.

-Hanneman was hired in 2015.
-He previously was an officer in the nearby town of Hutchinson.
+Levy Armstrong posted a link to the video on social media “for those who can stomach the murderous conduct of the Minneapolis Police Department.”
+She added: “The mother in me is furious and sick to my stomach.
+Amir never had a chance to survive that encounter with police.”

+She and other activists angrily confronted the mayor and interim chief at their news conference, with Levy Armstrong calling the city's release of information “the anatomy of a cover-up.”
+Another activist blasted the pair for a news release Wednesday that referred to Locke as a “suspect.”

-Locke’s mother, Karen Locke, declined to comment to The Associated Press, referring questions to the family's attorney, Ben Crump.
+Locke’s mother, Karen Locke, declined to comment to The Associated Press earlier Thursday, referring questions to the family's attorney, Ben Crump.
 The civil rights lawyer has won huge settlements for the families of several people killed by police, including $27 million for the family of George Floyd.
-Crump and the family planned a news conference is planned for Friday.
+Crump and the family, who were shown the video before it was publicly released, planned a news conference Friday.

-Levy Armstrong and other activists called for the city to release the body camera video immediately.
-A statement from Mayor Jacob Frey’s office that came out before the video was made public said he was working with police and the state Bureau of Criminal Apprehension “to ensure that the footage is released as quickly as possible without compromising the BCA’s ability to collect evidence and overall integrity of the investigation.”

-Jeff Storms, another attorney for the Locke family, told the Minneapolis Star Tribune that the family had viewed the body camera footage before it was released.

-Interim Police Chief Amelia Huffman told reporters Wednesday that the shooting happened just before 7 a.m., as SWAT officers attempted to serve warrants on behalf of the St. Paul Police Department, which is investigating a homicide.

-The Minneapolis Police Department's statement about the shooting did not say if the SWAT team had a no-knock warrant, but said the officers “repeatedly announced their presence” after they entered and “advanced with continued loud announcements of their presence.”

-Levy Armstrong has compared the case to the botched raid in which officers killed Breonna Taylor in her home in Louisville, Kentucky, in March 2020, which led to calls for change nationwide.
+In a statement, Crump compared Locke's shooting to the botched raid in which officers killed Breonna Taylor in her home in Louisville, Kentucky, in 2020, which led to calls for change nationwide.

+“Like the case of Breonna Taylor, the tragic killing of Amir Locke shows a pattern of no-knock warrants having deadly consequences for Black Americans.
+This is yet another example of why we need to put an end to these kinds of search warrants so that one day, Black Americans will be able to sleep safely in their beds at night," Crump said.

-Several state lawmakers from Minneapolis echoed Levy Armstrong's call for body camera footage to be made public.
+Several state lawmakers from Minneapolis had joined Levy Armstrong and others in calling for body camera footage to be made public.
 In a letter to Huffman and Frey, they insisted that “one path to establishing trust between the police department and the community is greater transparency and accountability of police actions.”
-Among the signatories was Rep. Esther Agbaje, who lives in the building where the raid took place.

-The state Bureau of Criminal Apprehension is leading the investigation, as it often does for officer-involved shootings.

-“The BCA will have additional information once any initial interviews/statements from incident participants and witnesses are complete,” BCA spokeswoman Jill Oliveira said in an email.

 The city released some reports and photographs of the gun recovered from the scene on its website Wednesday.